TRaSH-Guides/Guides/docs/Plex/what-does-my-media-player-support.md

 #### Which Profile is used by what

-!!! info "Which profile is used by what"

 - Profile 5 => WEBDL (Streaming Services)
 - Profile 7 => Untouched Remuxes and BR-DISK
 - Profile 8 => Encodes, Hybrid Remuxes, Hybrid WEBDL, and in some cases standard WEBDL like from Hulu

-### Does it support audio passthrough the most common formats
+### Does it support audio passthrough in the most common formats

 This allows for the best audio quality as the audio signal is not altered or compressed in any way before reaching the AV receiver or soundbar.
 This is especially important for high-quality audio formats such as Dolby TrueHD or DTS-HD Master Audio.